NREL/ReEDS-2.0/docs/aws_deployment.md

 Refer to https://github.com/KapilDuwadi/free_code_snippets/blob/main/docs/ec2_instance.md for launching the long running server in the background.
 You would need to create a separate screen.

-1. First deploy the notification service by running the following command

-    ```cmd
-    cd reeds_notifier
-    conda activate reeds
-    python main.py
-    ```

-2. Second deploy the REST API by running the following command.
+1. First deploy the REST API by running the following command.
 Before you run the command make the path change in `reeds_india_api/reeds_server/logging.aws.yaml`  file.

     ```cmd
     cd reeds_india_api